CandyMan999/aolisback/README.txt

 22. maybe popup error modal to say take a screenshot to report any innapropriate behavior on videoChat
 23. make protected route for candyman to easily watch flagged videos - screenshots and ban users / delete the content.
-24. create room might be too wide and the scrollview for reload might have white edge
+24 scrollview for reload might have white edge
 25. write a good script that deletes all seed users..similar to the delete account button